Support The Crespogram

-For every person that Russell claims will follow the rules, there will be two or three self-entitled morons like these guys who figure that they can do whatever they want, and as this story that appeared on the CNN website a couple weeks ago explains, when people get on these scooters, they, and you, are basically on their own.
+For every person that Russell claims will follow the rules, there will be two or three self-entitled morons like these guys who figure that they can do whatever they want, and as , when people get on these scooters, they, and you, are basically on their own.

 It's true that these companies are required to have insurance, and while the the city has made sure to cover their ass with an all encompassing "indemnification agreement," the one glaring item that's missing from the backup that should have accompanied this draft ordinance are copies of the Rider's Rental Agreement from any of these companies because this draft ordinance pretty much absolves all of these companies from any and all responsibility for what happens if some moron runs into you.